Canadian Institute of Actuaries: Public policy activities

 The CIA produces different types of public statements to address issues of public policy in Canada and to respond to public consultations by governments and regulatory bodies.
 As a non-partisan entity, the CIA’s policy activities focus on offering input and advice to the benefit of the public good and all Canadians.
 Recent policy statements by the CIA have addressed topics such as nature risk, retirement age, climate change, pharmacare, and big data and risk classification.

-Seeing Beyond Risk
+News about actuaries

-The CIA publishes Seeing Beyond Risk, a platform for articles and podcasts in both English and French about actuaries and the actuarial profession in Canada.
+The CIA publishes articles in English and French about actuaries and the actuarial profession in Canada.

 Actuarial Foundation of Canada

 In November 2001, the CIA Board authorized the development of the Actuarial Foundation of Canada (AFC), which was founded in December 2003 to support youth education, consumer education, and research initiatives that use actuarial science and skills in the public interest.

 The AFC pursues a variety of goals through giving and receiving grants and focusing on education, research, and consumer-education initiatives for the public and young Canadians especially.